Many churches still hold the word “faith” in high esteem.

 Use of Faith

-Faith is used primaraly to support beleif in religions.
+Faith is used primarily to support belief in religions.

-This is because religions have no evidence that most poeple can agree upon.
+This is because religions have no evidence that most people can agree upon.

 Religious institutions not only depend on faith but glorify it and

 Faith can be used to believe in true and false things.